Multi-Agent Reinforcement Learning for Task Offloading in Wireless Edge Networks: Theoretical proofs

-\begin{proof} In order to prove the desired result we need to use \cref{thm:envelope theorem constrained problem}.\\ Due to the structure of the problem, we have two cases to prove; in particular, $t = \theta_i$ and $t=\theta_j$ for $j \neq i$.
-Note how we are studying the differentiability of $\tilde{J}_i$, i.e. the function related to agent $i$.
+\begin{proof} In order to prove the desired result for the function $\hat{J}_i(\theta)$ we need to use \cref{thm:envelope theorem constrained problem} and make a distinction between two separate cases, $t=\theta_i$ and $t = \theta_j$.\\ We consider Next we define how all the quantities involved in the two different cases.